-The financial statements show that, at 30 September 2015, the Group had net current assets of £297.344 (2014; £887.072).
+The financial statements show that, at 30 September 2015, the Group had net current assets of £297,344 (2014: £887,072).
 This represents the cash position after allowing for receivables and trade and other payables.
-These amounts are shown in the Consolidated and Company Statements of Financial Position on page 23 and are also components of the Net Assets of the Group.
+These amounts are shown in the Consolidated and Company Statement of Financial Position and are also components of the Net Assets of the Group.
 Net assets also include various "intangible" assets of the Company.
-As the name suggests, these intangible assets are not cash assets but include some of this year's and previous vears' accrued expenditure on minerals projects where that expenditure meets the criteria in Note 1(d) accounting policies.
-The intangible assets total £3,536,609 (2014: £3,051,724) and breakdown by project is shown in Note 2 to the Financial Statements on page 30.
+As the name suggests, these intangible assets are not cash assets but include some of this year's and previous years' accrued expenditure on minerals projects where that expenditure meets the criteria in Note 1(d) accounting policies.
+The intangible assets total £3,536,609 (2014: £3,051,724) and breakdown by project is shown in Note 2 to the Financial Statements.